For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You're a UK national, Irish citizen, have EU settled status or indefinite leave to remain

-• You've lived in the UK, Channel Islands or the Isle of Man for at least three years before the start of your course
+• You've lived in the UK, Channel Islands or the Isle of Man for at least three years in a row before the start of your course

 Doctoral Loan in Scotland and Northern Ireland